wmnsk/mccmnc_scraper/README.md

 # MCC/MNC Scraper

-Mini python script to export the MCC/MNC list from mcc-mnc.com in CSV format.
+Mini python script to export the MCC/MNC list from **[mcc-mnc.com](http://mcc-mnc.com)** in CSV format.
-This is quite hard-coded and NO guarantee to work every time you run...
+This is quite hard-coded and NO guarantee to work when the website is updated...

 ### Usage
 Just specify the filename for csv as you like.